seanwevans/WarpDB/README.md

 - `project_revenue`: Calculates revenue (price × quantity)
 - `project_revenue_and_adjusted`: Calculates multiple expressions in one pass

+## Development Progress

+The project has recently gained several improvements:

+- Optional Apache Arrow integration can be enabled with `USE_ARROW`.
+- Basic query optimization uses column statistics for simple filter pushdown.
+- RAII wrappers manage CUDA contexts and modules to avoid resource leaks.
+- Helper functions demonstrate streaming across multiple GPUs.
+- Python bindings are available when `pybind11` is installed.

 ## Limitations

 - Currently supports a limited subset of SQL functionality